-Approximately 100 full-time faculty and over 150 adjunct faculty members make up the group of dedicated educators who embody the University's academic mission through their intellectual pursuits, scholarly inquiries, creative works, and professional expertise.
-Their academic endeavors, specifically instruction and curriculum design, along with professional practices in their respective fields shape the educational experiences of the University's students.
-The teaching, mentoring and advising faculty provide to students pave the way for our graduates to not only succeed professionally but also become lifelong learners.
-Ultimately, the faculty honor seriously the charge to "transform students into innovative professionals who will contribute responsibly to the global community" and accomplish this by embedding the University's four Strategic Principles, design thinking, transdisciplinarity, civic engagement, and entrepreneurship in the student's educational experience.
+Approximately 75 full-time faculty and more than 150 adjunct faculty members make up the group of dedicated educators who embody Woodbury University's academic mission through their intellectual pursuits, scholarly inquiries, creative works, and professional expertise.
+Their academic endeavors-specifically instruction and curriculum design-along with their professional practices in their respective fields, shape the educational experiences of the university's students.
+The teaching, mentoring, and advising that our faculty provides to students helps pave the way for our graduates to not only succeed professionally, but also become lifelong learners.
+Ultimately, our faculty members honors the charge to "transform students into innovative professionals who will contribute responsibly to the global community," and they accomplish this by embedding the university's four Strategic Principles-design thinking, transdisciplinarity, civic engagement, and entrepreneurship-into each student's educational experience.